Lag Jaa Gale

 "Lag Jaa Gale" is a Hindi song with music by Madan Mohan Kohli and lyrics by Raja Mehdi Ali Khan, written for the 1964 Hindi film Woh Kaun Thi? under the music label Saregama.
-On the screen, the song was performed by the film's star Sadhana, though actually sung by playback singer Lata Mangeshkar.
+On screen, the song was picturised on film stars Sadhana and Manoj Kumar, though it was actually sung by playback singer Lata Mangeshkar.

 In Indian musical tradition

 The music is set in Raga Pahari.
 The song is an example of Dadra songs.

 "Lag Jaa Gale" since 1964

 Lata Mangeshkar's career spanned more than 70 years (starting in 1942), recording thousands of songs.
 This iconic song is regarded to be one of the songs by which Lata Mangeshkar is remembered.
 Lata herself considered this song to be among her top six favourite songs in 2016 and among her favourite 20 in 2012.